jaitone/CV/README.md

 ### VET in Electronics (September 2007- June 2010)

 Electronics, Microelectronics, Logic, Electricity.
-- As part of the course, I have built a radio in a team environment.
-In addition, I have installed an antenna TV system in a building.
+- As part of the course, I built a radio in a team environment.
+In addition, I installed a TV system in a building
-- As part of the course I have fixed and also built various computers, through purchasing individual components and assembling them.
+- As part of the course I fixed and also built various computers, through purchasing individual components and assembling them

 ## <h2 align="center"><a name="experience">Experience</a></h2>